joaopoeta/Developing_Data_Products/README.md

-## Developing Data Products
+# Simple Linear Regression with Random Numbers

-# Resume
+### Resume
-this is a project to create a simple App with the following characteristics:
+This is a Project to create a simple App to help understand the inherent residual in the Linear Regression Models.

-# Where can you find this application?
+### Where can you find this application?
+This App is posted in *shinyapps.io* Website: https://jefa.shinyapps.io/RegressionModel/

-# Read more about this application
+### Where can you read a little more about this application?
-I published in RPUBS a presentation with the R-Studio Presenter about this application.
-The link is:
+I published a short Presentation about it in RPUBS.
+This is a R-Studio Presentation about my Application.
+The link to RPub is:.

-# Details
+### Details about the Application

 1. The application generates a sample of random numbers based on a normal distribution.
 The sample size can vary between 3 and 30 points in two-dimensional space and the user can make this change freely.